forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 ## Build your first test script

-1. Create a new Test Scipt with the following:
+1. Using stroy that we have created before create a new Test Scipt with the following:

 **Name:** Verify Service Desk Managers group, users, and roles
 **Story:** The IT Director would like a new group in ServiceNow called **Service Desk Managers**